-I already had been following a very healthy diet for years and consumed a balanced diet full of healthy fats, organic greens, vegetables and sprouted grains.
+I already had been following a very healthy diet for years and consumed a balanced diet full of healthy fats, organic greens, vegetables, and sprouted grains.
 I avoided all GMOs and synthetic ingredients.
-I also consumed grass-fed, pastured animal products from time to time.
+I also consumed grass-fed, pastured animal products.

-So I really did not have to change much but one thing was unavoidable, I had to give up all grains, sugars, and some carbs because at the time they seemed to bother me.
+So I really did not have to change much, but one thing was unavoidable, I had to give up all grains, most sugars, and some carbs because, at the time, they seemed to bother me.
 This will be different for everyone.
-Removing grains was the hardest part as I loved eating sprouted grains like quinoa on a weekly basis.
-I am also a very dedicated cook and I develop recipes for various dietary protocols, so when I am creating a new recipe, everything I need is made from scratch.
+Removing grains was the hardest part, as I loved eating sprouted grains.
+I am also a very dedicated cook, and I develop recipes for various dietary protocols, so when I am creating a new recipe, everything I need is made from scratch.
 Losing a lot of my fun and comforting foods was very hard.
 Making sprouted bread and eating it with raw cultured butter is definitely one of the things I miss the most.
 But the change was necessary for me personally, so I got over it fairly quickly.

-As part of my dietary change, I began to add larger amounts of raw foods (think carrot and lemon juice) and probiotics into my daily diet.
+As part of my dietary change, I began to add larger amounts of raw foods (think carrot and lemon juice), pre and probiotics into my daily diet.
 My idea in all of this was to starve any fungus in my body and eliminate pathogens trying to take up residence where they don’t belong!
-As a side effect I hoped to reduce the swelling, water retention, and inflammation I was dealing with after leaving my office.
+As a side effect, I hoped to reduce the swelling, water retention, and inflammation I was dealing with after leaving my office.

--a glass of water at room temperature with my probiotics and lemon juice
+-a glass of water at room temperature with my pre/probiotics and lemon juice

 – grass-fed or pastured meats

 – mixed greens salad without commercial dressings (instead, I use EVO, lemon juice, and sauerkraut on top)